 - What is the cost of the camp?

-The program is $1300 for the entire 6-day/5-night workshop.
+The program is $1300 for PO's before January 1, 2023 for the entire 6-day/5-night workshop.
 The price includes meals, materials, and housing.

 - Are there any scholarships/financial aid available?

 The Tapia Center works with various sponsors and organizations to provide the Tapia PD Workshop experience to all educators interested in PBL.
 Please check our website for updates about the scholarship process.

 Have more questions about the workshop or looking for how to register a group?
 Email us at firstname.lastname@example.org, or call (713)-348-5182.